ARCHIVE

 2019 | Art: Dissent and Diplomacy

-The 2019 Summer Institute: Art: Dissent and Diplomacy will explore the way art challenge-es, promotes, undermines and advances political, social, religious and cultural norms.
+The 2019 Summer Institute: Art: Dissent and Diplomacy explored the way art challenge-es, promotes, undermines and advances political, social, religious and cultural norms.

 2018 | International Affairs